heygrady/holy-grail-app/docs/README.md

 In essence, each route in a miniature application.
 It can contain its own components and modules.
 Those components and modules can be shared across routes quite easily.
 When a component or module is required by many different routes it can be bounced up to the app-level folders quite easily.
 This makes it painless to reconfigure the app while also enabling us to encapsulate logic where it's actually used.

-Coupled with `react-loadable` code-splitting and higher-oder-components like `withLoadData`, `withModules`, `withStyles`, the app bundle can be cleanly broken down.
+Coupled with `react-loadable` code-splitting and higher-oder-components like `withLoadData`, `withModules`, `withStyles`, the app bundle can be cleanly broken down into composable chinks.
 With these techniques, the configuration for each route can be co-located with the route itself.

 ```
 - src/routes/
   - RouteNameHere/
     - components/
       - RouteNameHereView/
+        - RouteNameHereView.js
-        - RouteNameHereView.(module|global)?.(s?css|less)
+        - RouteNameHereView.module.(s?css|less)
         - RouteNameHereView.spec.js
-        - RouteNameHereView.js
         - index.js
     - modules/
     - routes/